pliah/Search-auto-complete/README.md

   trie and then waits for user input.
   When it
-gets an input it will search until it gets five matches. if there are less then five try different variations of the search text completions with one letter missed\replaced\added.
+gets an input it will search until it gets five matches. if there are less then five it will try  different variations of the search text completions with one letter missed\replaced\added.

-a score will br given to the match depending on the type of change made on the input.
+a score will be given to the match depending on the type of the change made on the input.